German, Italian, Spanish yields hit 2015 highs as bond rout goes on

 "You can always find reasons in such numbers but I wouldn't say this was the underlying cause...
 Yields were at such low levels that real money investors simply were not interested anymore."

-At record low yields, many investors in what are usually seen as the world's safest fixed-income instruments were losing money.
+At such low yields, many investors in what are usually seen as the world's safest fixed-income instruments are losing money.

 LONDON, May 2 European shares kicked off the first trading day of May with gains underpinned by healthy corporate earnings.